imansmallapple/imansmallapple.github.io/application-development/basic-concepts/arkts-language-reference.md

 #### Automatic Type Inference

-As ArkTS is a statically typed language, the types of all entities, like variables and constants, have to be known at compile time.
+As ArkTS is a statically typed language, the types of all entities, like variables and constants, must be known at compile time.

 However, developers do not need to explicitly specify the type of a declared entity if a variable or a constant declaration contains an initial value.